-I am a Lecturer in Creative Writing, and a novelist, anthropologist, editor, and curator.
+I am a Lecturer in Creative Writing, and a novelist, anthropologist, and curator.

-I also curate live literature events; I am the founder of an experimental live literature project, Ark, to stage immersive short story performances in library and gallery spaces involving cross-arts collaborations and new commissions.
-The project arose out of my live literature research, and was funded by Arts Council England.
-Ark has subsequently been commissioned by organisations such as The British Library.
+I also curate live literature events and experiences.
+I am the founder of an experimental live literature project, Ark, which was funded by Arts Council England to stage immersive short story performances in library and gallery spaces involving cross-arts collaborations and new commissions.
+My new project involves making literary soundwalks exploring ideas of ecological decline and climate change.

 Before taking up my post at Exeter I taught Creative Writing at QMUL, City Lit, and Camden Arts Centre.
 I previously worked as a barrister and as a musician.